Cactoidal/Stardust/README.md

 # Stardust
 Eth Global Superhack 2023

 Cross-chain space commerce game using Chainlink CCIP to transport ships from one blockchain to another.
 Uses SHA256 hashes to obscure cargo while a ship is en-route.
+Built with Godot, Godot Rust, and Ethers-rs.

 [Try the latest version: Stardust v2 Release!](https://github.com/Cactoidal/Stardust/releases)